Tackling racial bias and the lack of diversity within the judiciary

 Overall, the report suggests that the combination of quantitative and qualitative data presented, substantiated by the kind of reports listed above, amounts to evidence of ‘institutional racism’ in the justice system presided over by judges.

-Watch the recording of the report launch
+You can also watch the recording of the report launch on 18 October 2022.

 About the project